Leweston School, nr Sherborne

 Day and boarders well-integrated; all weekend trips open to day pupils.

 Loads of stuff going on outside the classroom at weekends and after school – visits by authors, musicians, trips out, chocolate making workshops – and a host of constantly changing clubs and activities, from eco committee and coding to spin class for Senior pupils; tae Kwando to samba band for Prep.

 Do you like dogs?
-There are currently nine – very friendly and well-behaved – dogs around the school.
+There are currently 11 – very friendly and well-behaved – dogs around the school.